 Sales tax is the largest revenue source in the taxes category.
 Beginning on January 1, 1998, the City began collecting its sales tax in-house instead of using the services provided by the State of Colorado.
 Loveland's current city sales tax rate is 3.0%.
-Through July 2012, sales tax collections were 6.0% higher than one year ago.
-The 2013 sales tax collections are projected to increase by 7.2% from the 2012 adopted budgeted revenue, but only 4.0% from the 2012 forecast amount, due to forecast 4.0% growth.
-The conservative projection is based on the current economy, where the housing market continues to drag on the amount of discretionary income available, and concerns about increased competition for retail dollars from the surrounding area are growing.
+Through July 2014, sales tax collections were 7.0% higher than one year ago.
+The 2015 sales tax collections are projected to increase by 7.9% from the 2014 adopted budgeted revenue, but only 6.0% from the 2014 forecast amount.
+The conservative projection is based on the current economy, where the housing market continues to improve and continued job growth increasing the amount of discretionary income available.
+The projection is tempered due to concerns about the increased competition for retail dollars from the surrounding area are growing.

 Use tax is also 3.0%, but only applies to building materials and motor vehicles.
-Use tax collections on building materials are projected to increase by \$300,000 from the 2012 Budget, as the construction industry begins to rebound.
-Collections on motor vehicles are projected to be flat compared to the 2012 Budget, as sales appear to be heading back toward historic average levels after a significantly higher than average year in 2012.
+Use tax collections on building materials are projected to increase by \$600,000 from the 2014 Budget, as the construction industry begins to rebound.
+Collections on motor vehicles are projected to be higher than the 2014 Budget by \$500,000 , as sales are anticipated to stay flat with actual collections in the past two years.